-4. This is a course in literary writing, not a course in how to get published or what is trendy.
+4. This is a course in literary writing, not a course in how to get published or what is trendy (see guidelines on genre writing).
 We are more concerned with exceptional writing than we are with its marketing.

 5. The schedule for this class, as the attached outline makes clear, sometimes varies.
 A class may be cancelled, but it will always be replaced, if not by a class, then by a literary event.
 Please let me know if this flexibility creates difficulties for you.
 Use the schedule to plan and to make effective use of your time.